stuartpb/seattledsa-rules/bylaws.md

 ## ARTICLE IV.
 Local Meetings.

+### Section 1: Conventions.

+The Local shall meet in Convention annually during the first six months of the year, with at least sixty days notice given to all members.
+The Convention shall meet to elect officers, and to debate and decide primarily, but not exclusively, Local issues, the political orientation of the organization, and program direction.

-### Section 1.
-General Meeting.
+### Section 2: Special Meetings.

-The Local will hold a minimum of one General Meeting annually, and all members of the Local will receive three weeks written (or electronic mail) notice and an agenda of the General Meeting.
-The General Meeting will elect Local officers and may adopt an annual budget.
-In general, it is the highest legislative body of the Local.
+A Special Meeting of the Local shall be called by the Local Council or by ten percent of members, with at least five days notice given to all members.
+The call to the Special Meeting shall specify the matters to be discussed therein and no other matter may be brought to the floor.

-### Section 2.
-Regular Meetings.
+### Section 3: General Meetings.

-The Local will hold Regular Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Executive Committee.
-The Regular Meetings will set Local policy and work priorities, and will include political education sessions.
+The Local will hold General Meetings at least four times annually, the time and place of which shall be set in a schedule published and distributed by the Local Council.
+The Local Council will set the agenda for General Meetings.

-The Local Executive Committee will set the agenda for Regular Meetings.
-In general, the Regular Meeting is the operating legislative body of the Local.

-### Section 3.
-Emergency Meetings.
+### Section 4: Informational Meetings.

-The Local Executive Committee may call an Emergency Meeting of the Local on five days notice when an urgent and important matter requires deliberation.
+The Local Council may call additional Local-wide Informational Meetings for a variety of reasons but at which official business will not be conducted and policies will not be set.
+For the purposes of these bylaws, Local-wide Informational Meetings should not be considered General Meetings.

-### Section 4.
-Quorum.
+### Section 5: Quorums.

-A quorum of 10 percent of the members (but not fewer than six persons) is required for General, Regular, or Emergency Meetings to transact business.
+Unless specified otherwise in these bylaws, a quorum of ten percent of the membership shall be required for valid meetings of the Convention, Special Meeting, or General Meeting.

 ## ARTICLE V. Local Officers: Powers and Duties.